itsmarina22/cse15l-lab-reports/lab_four_report.md

 #### due on Tuesday, February 27 by 10 PM

 1. Log into ieng6
-  A. Looked through command history to get `ssh mlhu@ieng6.ucsd.edu`:
+  -- Looked through command history to get `ssh mlhu@ieng6.ucsd.edu`:
     > `<up>` `<Enter>`
 2. Clone your fork of the repository from your GitHub account (using the SSH URL)
   - For reference, the SSH URL from GitHub for my forked repo